Nora McInerny: Works

 McInerny wrote about her husband's illness, subsequent death, and her feelings of grief on her blog "My Husband's Tumor", which had 200,000 followers.

 In 2016, McInerny published a memoir entitled It's Okay to Laugh (Crying Is Cool Too).

 In 2019, McInerny's book No Happy Endings was released.
 A third book, Hot Young Widows Club, was also published in 2019.
+Bad Vibes Only (2022) addressed toxic positivity.

+In 2020 McInerny published Bad Moms: The Novel based on the 2016 movie.

-She is also the host of a podcast called "Terrible, Thanks for Asking".
+She is also the host of a podcast called "Terrible, Thanks for Asking."
+She hosts and produces several other podcasts under the company Feelings & Co, which focuses on storytelling, empathy, and the human experience.
 In 2018, McInerny gave a talk about grief at TEDWomen.

 Nonprofit and support group

-In 2015, McInerny founded the nonprofit "Still Kickin", which got its name from a phrase on one of her late husband's t-shirts.
+In 2015, McInerny founded the nonprofit "Still Kickin," which got its name from a phrase on one of her late husband's t-shirts.

-Each month the nonprofit designates a "Still Kickin Hero", who then receives the proceeds from the sales of branded merchandise.
-Benefits of the nonprofit include those struggling with illness, death, or other challenges.
+Each month the nonprofit designated a "Still Kickin Hero" struggling with illness, death, or other challenges, who then receives the proceeds from the sales of branded merchandise.
+The nonprofit has not been active since 2021.

 McInerny created the Facebook grief support group called the "Hot Young Widows Club".
 The group has hundreds of members, approximately 6% of whom are men.